andreamazza89/jq-exercises/readme.md

 The compile phase takes jq source code and turns it into an abstract representation (`Expression`).

-The interpreter step takes the Expression, along with input json and outputs json.
+The interpreter step takes the Expression, along with input json and returns json.

 ```
 .. compile   ('.foo') -> Select "foo"